wwakabobik/leonardo_api/README.md

 Have fun and enjoy!

 ## Donations
-If you like this project, you can support it by donating via [DonationAlerts](https://www.donationalerts.com/r/rocketsciencegeek).
+If you like this project, you can support it by donating via [DonationAlerts](https://www.donationalerts.com/r/rocketsciencegeek) or [BuyMeACoffee](https://www.buymeacoffee.com/wwakabobik) or [ThanksDev](https://thanks.dev/wwakabobik).